 Frances’ children law practice includes international child abduction, internal and external relocation and child arrangement disputes.

-Frances has a particular interest in complex private law disputes, including those involving allegations of parental alienation, a topic on which she has lectured widely.
+Frances has a particular interest in complex private law disputes, including those involving allegations of parental alienation, a topic on which she has lectured.
 She is regularly instructed in cases where there are allegations of serious domestic abuse or which involve complicated forensic issues.

 She is alive to the many multifaceted issues that can arise in private law cases, including those relating to non-traditional families and grandparents seeking to restore a relationship with their grandchildren.